Mutations EP

 Mutations, subtitled "From L.P.
 C.D.
-M.C.", is an EP by Orbital.
+M.C.", is an EP by English electronic music duo Orbital.
 Selected artists picked an Orbital track, all from the 1991 Green Album, to remix.
 Orbital themselves contributed two remixes to this EP.

 The EP was released on vinyl in two parts, and as one CD or MC.

+All remixes were remastered and included on the re-release of the green album in 2024.

 Remixers

 Artwork

 The sleeves for the two 12" vinyls were designed by Gavin Fulton (Fultano 92).
 Part 1 (FX 181) features an orange Orbital "loopz" logo on a beige background and part 2 (FXR 181) is reversed.

 Samples

 "Chime Crime" samples "Material Girl" by Madonna.

 "Chime (Ray Keith Mutation)" samples "Daydreaming" by Baby D.